Speaking part: variant 13 - Langart

 Interviewer: What are the risks of being online?

 Student: If we didn’t have the internet, life would be quite different.
-It would be much harder to talk to others and get information fast.
-It would also limit many of the opportunities that the internet offers, like online shopping and learning from far away.
+It would limit many of the opportunities that the internet offers, like online shopping and learning from far away.

 Interviewer: Thank you very much for your interview.